 Using all the tools you have for content creation, you can start creating categories of content that you will be able to keep fresh and interesting.

 Schedule time into your workday to create and manage your content.
-And don’t worry, while some people have been concerned that using a scheduling tool will hurt your reach, there is not evidence that is true.
+And don’t worry, while some people have been concerned that using a scheduling tool will hurt your reach, there is no true evidence>.

 Depending on whether you are a sole proprietor, on a team, or a social media agency, you may be managing several social media accounts all at once.

 I can’t say it enough: Schedule, schedule, schedule!

 Schedule not just your content, but time to devote to each aspect of social media.

 - 1-3 hours per week for content creation and scheduling